Ren-Mingyang/Ren-Mingyang.github.io/_pages/publications.md

 - TransGraph: an R package for transfer graph learning
 *The 16th China-R Conference*
 Online/Beijing, China, Nov.
 2023.
-- Identifying Gene-environment Interactions Using a Penalized Robust Divergence Approach
+- Identifying gene-environment interactions using a penalized robust divergence approach
 *The 19th Annual Conference of Chinese Association for Applied Statistics*
 Beijing, China, Nov.
 2019.
-- Robust High-Dimensional Variable Selection for Mislabel Logistic Regression
+- Robust high-dimensional variable selection for mislabel logistic regression
 *The 11th National Annual Conference on Probability and Statistics*
 Chengdu, China, Oct.
 2018.
-- Robust Signed-rank-based High-Dimensional Test for Mean Vector
+- Robust signed-rank-based high-dimensional test for mean vector
 *The 4th High Dimensional Data Conference of Chinese Association for Applied Statistics*
 Nanchang, China, Apr.
 2018.